 Just because Salesforce can be customized to fit your unique business situation does not mean that it has to be.
 If your operations are fairly “typical,” then one of Salesforce’s free “packages” might cover all of your use cases.
 You can also purchase various add ons and integrations in their AppExchange.
 Of course, most of these will still need to be customized and configured, which brings us around to the cons.

-Con #1 – Salesforce is not Really Simple
+Con #1 – Salesforce is not All That Simple

-If you can install Salesforce and have it work perfectly without any customization, then you probably want to take up gambling.
-That, or find a new job, because your company is not innovating.
+If you can install Salesforce and have it work perfectly without any customization, then you probably want to take up gambling, because you are an unusually lucky person.
+Either that, or your team is not innovating or setting itself apart from the competition.
+(The product reflects the process, after all.)
 To get the most out of Salesforce, you really are going to need to dig around under the hood, and it takes time to learn how to do that.

-Con #2 – Salesforce is (Like, Super) Robust
+Con #2 – Salesforce is Almost Too Robust